MJoergen/formal/fetch/README.md

 And that is it for the formal verification!

 ## Implementation details
-One difficulty I had when implementing is that when we send a WISHBONE request for the next address, but the DECODE stage has not yet accepted the current address.
-This becomes a problem when we receive the response from the WISHBONE bus, and we have no-where to store the result.
+One difficulty I had when implementing is what happens when we send a WISHBONE request for the next address, but the DECODE stage has not yet accepted the current address?
+This becomes a problem when we receive the response from the WISHBONE bus, because we have no-where to store the result.

 The solution was to make use of the `one_stage_buffer`.

-However, I do see problems with formally verifying hierarchical designs in VHDL.
-Because the `one_stage_buffer` has some associated properties, but so far I've not yet found a way to make use of them when verifying the FETCH module.
-This would not be a problem if all source files were written in Verilog.

 ## Synthesis report
 I've added a `make` target to use yosys to generate a synthesis report.
 Just type `make synth`.
 I get